How Does it Work: Stablecoin Economics

 Liquidation Ratio:

 The liquidation ratio (minimum collateral to debt ratio) ensures that every MAI is always backed by the collateral value in our vaults.
 When our vaults fall below the liquidation ratio, they can be partially liquidated.
 This means that some of the vault's debt is repaid by a liquidator, and in return the liquidator will receive some of the vault's collateral.
-The initial liquidation ratio will be set at 150%, which is subject to change by community proposals/voting. to read more about the liquidation process

-Collateral Token Fluctuations:
+Collateral Token Fluctuations

 Our vaults are overcollateralized (by 130-150%, depending on the asset) to ensure that there is always collateral value to back the stablecoins minted.
 As the value of the collateral rises, more stablecoins can be issued as a rise in collateral price will increase your collateral to debt ratio.
 Conversely, as the value of the collateral falls, fewer stablecoins can be issued.
 This is implemented to maintain the minimum collateral to debt ratio of each vault type.